openrocket/openrocket/docs/source/setup/getting_started.rst

 The **Help Menu** is divided into three sections:

-1. Guided tours demonstrating the use of OpenRocket
+1. :guilabel:`Guided tours`: demonstrating the use of OpenRocket
-2. Bug reporting and debugging tools to assist users in providing feedback to the developers
+2. :guilabel:`Bug reporting` and :guilabel:`Debug log`: tools to assist users in providing feedback to the developers
-3. Licensing, version, and other general information about OpenRocket
+3. :guilabel:`License` and :guilabel:`About`: other general information about OpenRocket

 Task Tabs
 ---------